namdz911/fina367-spring2020-unl/call_put_option.md

 ---

-<a id='example-3'></a>
+<a id='example-op3'></a>

-**Example 3**
+**Part 3**

- -  Example 3 is different from the other two examples in that the price of the underlying is now different.
+ -  Part 3 is different from the other two examples in that the price of the underlying is now different.
 How would that affect your decision to exercise the option?

 >Consider a call option on bond X with an exercise price of \$112 that expires in 3 months.
 Today the option’s price is \$4.
 > - What is your payoff if you buy the option and in 3 months bond X is selling for \$120?
 What is your profit/loss?